 This extra space is really useful when fixing another tooling where you need more space like boring head, and ER-32 chucks.

 Contrary to expectations, the extra height has no noticeable effect on the rigidity of the whole setup.

 Sherline also has an optional 18" long mill table that adds 5" of extra X travel at a cost of $200 more.

-A key aspect of Sherline in my opinion, is the customizability.
-Sherline sells all their products to have backwards compatibility.
+A key aspect of Sherline in my opinion is customizability.
+Sherline sells all their products to have backward compatibility.

 This means an accessory that's released in the future will mostly be compatible with the mill you have right now.
 This lets you upgrade without replacing the entire mill.

 If you want to build the CNC electronics and control on your own, Sherline sells "CNC ready" mills which have the handwheels removed and replaced with stepper motors.

 You can install custom controls to this "CNC ready" mill quite easily.

 If you already have a Sherline benchtop mill, then Sherline also sells the mechanical and electronic components to convert into a benchtop CNC mill.

 This CNC mill comes as a kit and needs to be assembled before you can use it.
 Of course, the manual for Sherline is as detailed as they come.